Masaiki/xy-VSFilter/README.md

     - Options -> Playback -> Output -> Subtitle Renderer in MPC-HC

 ## How to compile
-1. clone or download release from https://github.com/ShiftMediaProject/VSYASM and https://github.com/ShiftMediaProject/VSNASM, and run install_script.bat as administrator.
+1. Clone or download release from https://github.com/ShiftMediaProject/VSYASM and https://github.com/ShiftMediaProject/VSNASM, and run install_script.bat as administrator.
 2. Clone the repo and run `git submodule update --init --recursive --remote` in the folder.
 3. In Visual Studio, manully set the Runtime Library of libass and its dependencies to "/MT" for Release and "/MTd" for Debug.
 See [here](https://docs.microsoft.com/en-us/cpp/build/reference/md-mt-ld-use-run-time-library?view=msvc-170) for more.
 4. Build project xy_sub_filter.

+## Note
+This project (XySubFilter with libass) is a **variant** of XySubFilter, which uses [libass](https://github.com/libass/libass) to render **SSA/ASS**, so
+1. This project may have some compatibility issues with XySubFilter when rendering SSA/ASS, which is largely dependent on the libass ( of course, we welcome issues, if you don't know whether this comes from libass or from itself )
+2. As for the rest of the project ( such as srt, sup and other basic parts ), I basically left it unchanged, so basically it inherits all the strengths and weaknesses of the original project